 The format of the submission is Brief Communication and therefore we are very restricted in words.
 Nevertheless, we have substantially added where possible that more research is needed in the revised manuscript (P. 7, Lines 322-326):

-Further work is critical to both comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
+Further work is critical to comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts health, to build reliable and validated datasets of cooling mechanisms in prisons and jails, to directly measure indoor temperatures in prisons and jails, and to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.

 Lastly, we need a comparison group.
 Clarifying the characteristics of non-prison or non-institutionalized comparison groups would provide a clearer context for understanding the relative risk faced by the incarcerated population compared to non incarcerated population.